sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

    the function.
 This is not optional.

-   The INPUT block describes all arguments that the function accepts, and the OUTPUT section describes what it returns.
+   The INPUT block describes all arguments that the function accepts, and the OUTPUT section describes its expected output.

    1. The type names should be descriptive, but do not have to represent the exact Sage/Python types.
 For example, use "integer" for